 Children with ADHD deserve proper treatment and guidance.
 However, what happens if you never received a diagnosis as a child or adolescent?
 There’s a good chance that you’re now dealing with a variety of problems.
-That’s where the Rose Hill Center ADHD treatment program can make a difference.
+That’s where the Rose Hill Center ADHD treatment services can make a difference.

 Is It ADHD?

 Attention-deficit/hyperactivity disorder (ADHD) requires professional mental health treatment and care.
 However, without a diagnosis, you’re not getting the care you need.
 You may have struggled for years with the symptoms.
 Examples include a difficult time focusing on things, being impulsive in your actions, and having others consider you hyper.